Scope of Project:

 Construction would be undertaken to ensure public safety and long-term performance as well as functional and aesthetic improvements as identified in the strategic facility plan.
 Construction would be phased to ensure the best use of public funds and the least disruption taking into consideration the operation of the overall facility.
-Familiarity with the latest innovative dam safety design alternatives and construction technologies will be necessary in order to expedite construction and minimize adverse recreational and economic impacts during rehabilitation of the dam.

 B. Scope of Services

 The selected Architect/Engineer (A/E), as a portion of its required Scope of Services and prior to submitting its proposals, will discuss and clarify with the Owner and/or the Contracting Authority, the cost breakdown of the Architect/Engineer Agreement detailed cost components to address the Owner’s project requirements.
 Participate in the Encouraging Growth, Diversity & Equity (EDGE) Program as required by statute and the Agreement.

 As required by the Agreement, and as properly authorized, provide the following categories of services: Program Verification, Schematic Design, Design Development, Construction Document Preparation, Bid and Award Support, Conformed Documents, Construction Administration, Post-Construction, and Additional Services of all types.

 Refer to the OFC Manual for additional information about the type and extent of services required for each.
 A copy of the standard Agreement can be obtained at the OFCC website at http://ofcc.ohio.gov.